networkservicemesh/examples/scripts/vagrant/README.md

 kubectl create -f scripts/vagrant/skydive.yaml
 ```

-The skydive analyzer is accessable thanks to a kubernetes service of type 'NodePort'
+The Skydive analyzer is accessible thanks to a Kubernetes service of type 'NodePort'

-You need to identify the skydive API port to use:
+You need to identify the Skydive API port to use:

 ```bash
 $ kubectl get svc skydive-analyzer